 Navy showers aren’t decadent, but here’s the thing about the WineBox: It does feel special.
 The rooms are long but well-designed to feel vibrant, with balconies at the ends.
 And on top of all those stacked containers is a killer rooftop, with a full bar and million-buck views of the city, port, and bay.
 All in all, it’s one of the coolest places I’ve ever stayed.
 It’s inspiring me to check out more container hotels (and there are some stunning designs out there, from Vietnam to Texas.)

 I included the WineBox in this recent Wine Enthusiast story about the world’s best wine hotels.
-Look for my official hotel review of it in the New York Times soon as well.
+Check out my official hotel review of it in the New York Times as well.